 Staying in Kada and Exploring the Cultural Landscapes of Wakayama

-In Wakayama, just south of Osaka, it is possible to stay in one place and let the region gradually reveal itself.
+But there is another way to experience Japan.
+In Wakayama, just south of Osaka, it is possible to stay in one place and allow the region to gradually reveal itself.
+Rather than constantly moving, travelers can develop a deeper connection with their surroundings and discover aspects of daily life that are often missed on a fast-paced itinerary.

 The Japanese Tradition of Toji